soloterm/.github/profile/README.md

 Try Hard Studios is a purveyor of fine educational material, including:

 - [Screencasting.com](https://screencasting.com): make high quality screencasts faster than ever.
-- [Database School](https://databaseschool.com): comprehensive courses on PostgreSQL and SQLite.
+- [Database School](https://databaseschool.com): comprehensive courses on MySQL, PostgreSQL, and SQLite.
 - [High Leverage Rails](https://highleveragerails.com/): an in-depth video course on Rails + SQLite for beginners.

 In this GitHub org, you'll find the following repositories: